zheeeng/OSX-devconfig-formula/Credentials/README.md

         ssh user@host 'mkdir -p .ssh && cat >> .ssh/authorized_keys' < ~/.ssh/id_rsa.pub

+    You can also use other ways to pass your pubkey to the `.ssh/authorized_keys` file at remote.

 ## Using ssh-agent to manage your private keys

-1. Ensure ssh-agent is enabled:
+By default, OS X automatically start `ssh-agent` when you login.
+You can check whether it does work by:

-        ps -e | grep ssh
+    ps -e | grep ssh-agent

-    If not, run the agent:
+If not, you'd run the agent and make it run automatically when logining:

-        eval "$(ssh-agent -s)"
+    eval "$(ssh-agent -s)" && echo 'eval "$(ssh-agent -s)"' >> $ENVCONFIG/bootstrap.sh

+Don't make multiple agents running.

-2. Add your SSH key to the ssh-agent:
+1. Add your SSH key to the ssh-agent:

         ssh-add ~/.ssh/id_rsa

-3. Check the loaded keys or test whether the passphrase-free works:
+2. Check the loaded keys or test whether the passphrase-free works if you has passed by your pubkey to the remote host:

         ssh-add -l
         ssh -T user@host